 - Cultural Unity Day (November 23): This day is observed by organizing cultural functions to present the Indian tradition of unity in diversity and for promoting cultural conservation and integration.

-- Women’s Day (November 24): This day gives focus on the importance of Women in Indian Society and their role in nation-building.
+- Women’s Day (November 24): This day gives focuses on the importance of Women in Indian Society and their role in nation-building.

 - Conservation Day (November 25): This day is observed by conducting several meetings and functions that emphasize the growing need for awareness and action to conserve the environment and promote sustainability.

 The Quami Ekta Week is always celebrated on the 19th of November up until the 25th of November each year.
-This means that the upcoming Quami Ekta Week will be celebrated on Tuesday, November 19, 2021 to Monday, November 25, 2021.
+This means that the upcoming Quami Ekta Week will be celebrated on November 19.

 The following are the main reasons why you should participate in the celebration of the Quami Ekta Week: